NourBadra/HR-Project-Copy1/README.md

 # HR-Dataset
-This project aims to analyze and visualize Performance of Employees data in the Company for the years 2012-2022.
-The data is sourced from the HR_dataset and has been processed using Power BI for easy management and analysis.This project showcases our skills in Power BI as I go through data cleaning, analysing and visualizing the layoffs dataset.
+This project aims to analyze and visualize the Performance of Employees' data in the Company for 2012-2022.
+The data is sourced from the HR_dataset and has been processed using Power BI for easy management and analysis.
+This project showcases our skills in Power BI as I go through data cleaning, analysing and visualizing the layoffs dataset.
 ## Table of Contents

 - [Data Sources](#data-sources)